sumantahitk/Speako/README.md

 # 🗣️ Speako

+## 📝 Project Description

-**Speako** is a real-time communication platform built to help users improve their speaking skills through live video interactions.
-It offers secure authentication, a modern user interface, and seamless peer-to-peer video calling functionality.
+**Speako** is a real-time communication platform built to help users enhance their speaking and conversational skills.
+Designed with both learners and professionals in mind, it combines chat and video features to enable natural, meaningful interactions.

-At its core, Speako uses WebRTC (Web Real-Time Communication) to enable direct, high-quality video calls between users—without the need for external plugins or streaming servers.
-The frontend is built with React.js and styled using Tailwind CSS, while the backend leverages Node.js, Express, and MongoDB for managing users, sessions, and authentication.
+The platform uses **GetStream.io** to provide scalable, real-time chat with features like typing indicators, message history, and user presence.
+For direct and personal interaction, **WebRTC** powers high-quality video calls between connected users.

+One of Speako’s standout features is its **connection system**.
+When a new user joins, they're shown a list of **suggested users** they can connect with.
+Users can send **connection requests**, and when another user accepts the request, both become **friends**.
+Only then can they start chatting or calling each other.
+This ensures communication is based on mutual consent and safety.

+The frontend is built with **React.js** and styled using **Tailwind CSS**, ensuring a modern and responsive design.
+The backend is powered by **Node.js**, **Express.js**, and **MongoDB**, with **JWT-based authentication** to keep user sessions secure.

+Speako is ideal for those looking to practice a new language, improve verbal fluency, or simply connect with others in a real-time, respectful environment.

 🌐 **Live Demo**: [https://speako-m37o.onrender.com](https://speako-m37o.onrender.com)